jberkman/kOSScripts/README.md

 1. Copy the scripts into your `$KSP/Ships/Script` folder.
 2. Configure your kOS processer with the appropriate boot script, depending on storage availability and mission requirements.
+3. Set kOS IPU to at least 400.

 ### boot_dd_05k